Salary Calculator for Indian Salaried Employees

 A deduction is allowed up to a limit of Rs.
 1,50,000 annually.

-Medical Insurance premium paid for self, spouse, parents, dependent children are allowed up to Rs.
+Medical Insurance premium paid for self, spouse, parents, dependent children is allowed up to Rs.
 25,000.
 Premium paid for parents (above 60 years) is allowed up to Rs.
 50,000.

 Expenditure on medical treatment of a disabled dependent relative